raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_7.md

 ## Task 8: Post-training Webinar

 The information in this task formed the basis of the Storytelling post-training webinar.
 Even if you attended the Post-training Webinar, it is recommended that you work your way through the embedded video recording and/or slide deck to remind yourself of the key questions, the FAQs (Frequently Asked Questions), feedback mechanisms and how to engage in the community.
+Once you have finished, don't forget to complete the survey in the next step to let us know you have completed the course.

 ![Embedded video of Post-training Webinar event](images/ks1storytelling-PostTrainingEventVideo.gif)
 ![Embedded slide deck for Post-training Webinar event](images/ks1storytelling-PostTrainingEventSlideDeck.gif)